murexrobotics/docs/src/elec/boards/power.md

 ## Outline

 ![Raytraced Render](../../img/power_board_v1.1_release.png)
-*above images do not include recent `V1.1` changes

-The MUREX Power Board is the world's smallest dual-output buck converter, reducing an input voltage of 12V to 5V and 3V3 respectively.
+The MUREX Power Board is among the world's smallest dual-output high power buck converters, reducing an input voltage of 12V to 5V and 3V3 respectively.
 An integrated current sensor and circuit protection combined with microscopic physical dimensions measuring 40mm x 56mm (1.6″ x 2.2″) renders the power board an elite feature of MUREX electronics.

 ## Detailed Description